 The best thing about Android is how customizable it is.
-Not everyone likes the default actions assigned to certain buttons or button combinations, and one of the most common complaints is with the home button on Samsung Galaxy devices.
+Not everyone likes the default actions assigned to certain buttons or button combinations, and one of the most common complaints is with the home button on the older Samsung Galaxy devices.
 It is possible to make the home button do what you want, rather than what the manufacturer decided, using the following workaround.

 How to change the home button action

-5. Finally, when you press the Home button, you'll see a window pop up asking you which launcher you want to use.
-Select Home2 Shortcut and tap Always.
-If you ever want to go back to how it was before, you can clear your app defaults in Settings.
+- If you ever want to go back to how it was before, you can clear your app defaults in Settings.

 Happy customizing!
 What other cool modifications have you made to your Galaxy?
 Tell us about them in the comments.